County of Sonoma, California

 Temporary reductions to your property's taxable value on the Assessment Roll can be initiated by either you or the Assessor.
 Use the links below for additional information and application forms.

-Please note: The deadline to file a 2015-2016 Informal Request for Decline in Market Value Reassessment was June 30th, 2015.
-If you missed the June 30th deadline, you may protect your rights and ensure a review of the 2015 assessed value by filing a 2015-16 Assessment Appeal by December 1st, 2015.
+Please note: The June 30th, 2016 deadline to file a 2016-2017 Informal Request for Decline in Market Value Reassessment has passed.
+If you missed the June 30th deadline, you may protect your rights and ensure a review of the 2017 assessed value by filing a 2016-17 Assessment Appeal by November 30th, 2016.

 Para Información en Español: